 Permissions Quick Reference

 Rules live in .claude/permissions.yaml (project) or ~/.claude/permissions.yaml (global).
-You can also split rules across .claude/permissions.d/*.yaml (or ~/.claude/permissions.d/*.yaml) — each drop-in file is loaded as its own layer; deny in any file wins.
-Run /reload-plugins after edits.
+You can also split rules across .claude/permissions.d/*.yaml / *.yml (or the same under ~/).
+Configuration is reloaded automatically on the next hook run.

 Decisions